erikeldridge/erikeldridge.github.com/_posts/2012-2-13-academic-advisory.md

 * Github is a great product and it's free
 * Github recognizes the social aspects of software development and provides tools for working collaboratively and discovering like-minded developers
-* Having code online provides recruiting teams with a way to assess a student's skill level
+* Having code online provides recruiting teams with a way to assess a student's skill level, especially if the student is geographically remote

 **Note:** please encourage students to be vigilent about maintaining the code that is viewable online.
 We want a recruiter's first impression to be a good one.